Privacy Policy

 We adopt measures, including administrative, technical, physical and contractual measures, to protect personal information in our custody and control against theft, loss and unauthorized access, use, modification and disclosure.
 This includes restricting access to your personal information on a need-to-know basis to employees and authorized service providers who require access to fulfill their designated functions.

-We retain your personal information for as long as we need it for the purposes described above or as required by applicable legal requirements or to defend ourselves against legal claims.
+We retain your personal information only for as long as we need it for the purposes described above or as required by applicable legal requirements or to defend ourselves against legal claims.

 Your rights and choices